John-Weymark/John-Weymark.github.io/_pages/research.md

 <h2  style="text-align:center">Manuscripts (excluding manuscripts prepared for double-blind refereeing)</h2>
 <hr>
-1. Shigehiro Serizawa and John A. Weymark, “<a class="hover" href="https://john-weymark.github.io/files/Serizawa Weymark 071824.pdf" target="_blank">Boundedness of the Range of a Strategy-Proof Social Choice Function</a>,” Revised, July 2024.
+1. John A. Weymark, “<a class="hover" href="https://john-weymark.github.io/files/Godwin Backward Induction 090724.pdf" target="_blank">William Godwin: An Early Practitioner of Backward Induction</a>,” September 2024.
 <br>
 <br>
-    <i> Abstract:</i> For the provision of one or more divisible public goods, relatively
+    <i> Abstract:</i> In commenting on the method employed when he composed his 1794 novel, <i></i>Caleb Williams</i>, William Godwin said that he developed the plot and prepared outlines of its three volumes in reverse order.
+It is argued that this method of composition anticipates some of the main features of the backward induction procedure used in decision theory and game theory to
-weak restrictions on the domain of a strategy-proof social choice function are identified that ensure that its range is bounded.
-Domain restrictions for which strategy-proofness also implies that the option sets of the social choice function are compact are also identified.
-To illustrate the usefulness of these results, it is shown how a theorem about generalized median voter schemes due to Barberà, Massó, and Serizawa can be established without their assumption that the range of a social choice function is compact provided that the tops of the preferences are not restricted to be finite.
+solve sequential decision problems.
 <br>
 <hr>